Region: Limmu Kosa, Jimma

 Sourced By: Roast House

-RH Cupping Notes: dried strawberry, blueberry, taffy candy
+Cupping Notes: dried strawberry, blueberry, taffy candy

 Ethiopia Coffee & The Burka Gudina Farm